MEMBERS AND tRUSTEES

 Carol McLachlan has been a Headteacher for over twenty years.
 Higher Lane is her third headship where she joined in 2014 after previous headships in Rochdale and Bury.
 She has also worked in the School Improvement Service supporting and providing challenge to primary schools.
 Her work with school improvement included developing school leadership.
 Carol is committed to ensuring that all children have the best possible start to their educational career and believes that all children regardless of their background can achieve great and wonderful things.

-A proud Lancastrian who since 1972 has worked in the Public sector up to the present day.
+David’s a proud Lancastrian who since 1972 has worked in the Public sector up to the present day.
 David was a Police Officer for nearly 34 years retiring as an Inspector in 2010.
-David's problem solving and change management skills were then re tested when he was appointed as the Community Safety Manager for Bury Council responsible for reducing Crime and disorder.
+His problem solving and change management skills were then re tested when he was appointed as the Community Safety Manager for Bury Council responsible for reducing Crime and disorder.

-As the present Chair of the Trustee Board, he believes he facilitates open, honest dialogue and challenge.
-In 2012 David was elected to the local Council representing the Ward where he lives, and was re elected in 2016.
+As the present Chair of Governors at Sunny Bank, he believes he facilitates open, honest dialogue and challenge.
+In 2012 he was elected to the local Council representing the Ward where he lives, and was re elected in 2016.

 Sonja is an independent consultant with a background in school improvement.
 Sonja has over 15 years experience in Primary education.
 Having worked a variety of school settings from inner city schools to small village communities, in both maintained and academy trusts, including schools in the independent sector.
 Outcomes for children are at the heart of Sonja’s beliefs and her strong moral purpose means that there is always a drive for excellence, particularly in schools where disadvantage is prevalent.
 As well as being a Trustee of the Vision Multi Academy Trust, Sonja is also a Governor at The Bury Grammar School and chairs the Academic Committee.